BedquiltDB/bedquilt-core/doc/spec.md

 ```

-### Aside: Advanced Query Operations
+### Aside: Query Operators

 Query documents are normally used as a sub-document match, following the semantics of PostgreSQL `@>` operator.
-A query document may optionally include _Advanced Query Operators_, which take the form of key=>value mappings where the key begins with a `$` character.
+A query document may optionally include _Query Operators_, which take the form of key=>value mappings where the key begins with a `$` character.

 These query operators can be mixed into a query document at any location, and at any level of nesting,
 and will be filtered out of the query before execution.
-In this way a match query can be comibined with advanced query operators.
+In this way a match query can be comibined with query operators.

 The following operators are supported: